 - Drain the pickles well, and add the onions, and peppers.
 Mix well.

 - In a small saucepan, add the sugar and vinegar and stir to combine.
 Tie up the cloves and allspice berries in a little cheesecloth so you can retrieve them later.
 I forgot to do this and just fished them out at the end.
 Add the mustard seeds and coriander pods directly to the pot.
 Bring the mixture to a boil and turn off the heat.

 - Pour the hot liquid over the veggies.
 Cover and let sit in the refrigerator for 24 hours.

 - Remove the cloves and allspice.
 Now you are ready to pour your relish in jars.
-You can can it if you like, but if you keep this small batch in the refrigerator it will stay good for at least a month.
+This small batch will keep in the refrigerator for a few weeks.
 Spoon it into clean jars, and cap tightly.
 Your relish is ready to eat!

 Thanks for pinning!